 FileStatus[] fileStatuses = fileSystem.listStatus(inputFolderPath);

-Now that we have all the files and folders within the let’s filter out our specific folders which contain the Date.
+Now that we have all the files and folders within let’s filter out our specific folders which contain the Date.
 This code is with the normal For Loop on the fileStatuses

 .